jangler/oracles-randomizer/doc/seasons_entrance_logic.md

 - GBA shop
 - Diving spots - located differently in the disassembly to other entrances
 - Dimitri caves - same reason as above, but also gotta make sure dimitri is handled well when both entering and exiting
-- Rest of Goron mountain caves - only exists in winter.
-If I can fix seasons when exiting onto Holodrum, I can add these in
 - Cave leading up to western coast graveyard - currently due to not being able to go down the same cave once in the graveyard
 - Thieves house entrances - could soft lock you
 - The Key cave connecting subrosia beach to subrosia temple - you need Rosa to unlock these.
 A possible future change could include these by removing the inner locked doors, and then the outer ones can logically require Rosa